bidhan-a/hush/README.md

 Hush allows users to:

-- Deposit tokens into fixed-sized shielded pools, generating an encrypted note off-chain
+- Deposit tokens into fixed-sized pools, generating an encrypted note off-chain.
-- Share the note with a recipient through any private channel
+- Share the note with a recipient through any private channel.
-- Use the note to create a zero-knowledge proof at withdrawal, which the program verifies before releasing funds
+- Use the note to create a zero-knowledge proof at withdrawal, which the program verifies before releasing funds.

 This approach breaks the on-chain link between deposits and withdrawals, ensuring strong anonymity and privacy while preserving Solana's speed and security.